OB-lab/James_et_al._2021-Evolution/README.md

 This repository contains all code and data for the phenotypic and genotypic analysis performed in: **James ME, Wilkinson ME, Bernal DM, Liu H, North HL, Engelstaedter J and Ortiz-Barrientos D. (2021) Phenotypic and genotypic parallel evolution of parapatric ecotypes in *Senecio*.
-Accepted in Evolution. [volume.page] [doi]**
+Evolution.
+75, 3115-3131**

 All below code was performed in ```R v3.4.2```, unless otherwise specified.